Washington Commanders release defensive tackle Jonathan Allen

+Six weeks after their playoff run ended with a loss to eventual Super Bowl-champion Philadelphia, the Washington Commanders parted ways with one of their defensive leaders and brought back another.

-Jonathan Allen was released by the Washington Commanders on Friday, ending the standout defensive tackle's time with the team that drafted him after eight seasons.
+Jonathan Allen was released Friday, ending the standout defensive tackle's time with the team that drafted him after eight seasons.
+The Commanders also made official their one-year contract with six-time All-Pro linebacker Bobby Wagner after agreeing to terms with him on Thursday.

-The move, which was not a surprise, comes less than two weeks since they gave Allen's camp permission to talk to other teams around the NFL about a potential trade.
+Cutting ties with Allen was not a surprise, coming less than two weeks since they gave Allen's camp permission to talk to other teams around the NFL about a potential trade.
 There was no guaranteed money owed to the 30-year-old veteran going into the final season of his contract, which made him a candidate to be released to save the Commanders roughly $20 million against the salary cap.

+“He’s somebody, a true professional — somebody that obviously we respect a lot," Wagner said.
+"I wasn’t here all the years, but I know what he’s meant to the city and what he’s done for this team through the good and the bad years.
+I’m excited for the opportunity that he gets to continue his career, and I know he’s going to continue to do special things.”

 Drafted in the first round out of Alabama in 2017, Allen was the second-longest-tenured player in the organization after punter Tress Way.